The Causal Action in Minkowski Space and Surface Layer Integrals: The Lagrangian of the causal action in Minkowski space

 We next consider the contributions where each of the brackets in~\eqref{notation} contains a contribution by the Maxwell or Dirac current (as computed in~\cite[Section~3.7]{cfs}; see the formulas in Section~\ref{secdJ}).
 The resulting contributions to the Lagrangian are of the general form

 where again~$J$ is the Dirac current and~$j$ is the Maxwell current.
-These contributions and their first variations vanish if and only if \beq J_i + c\: j_i = 0 \eeq (where, as explained in~\cite[\S4.4.4]{cfs}, the logarithmic poles again vanish due to the microlocal chiral transformation).
+These contributions and their first variations vanish if and only if

+(where, as explained in~\cite[Section~4.4.4]{cfs}, the logarithmic poles again vanish due to the microlocal chiral transformation).
 These are the Maxwell equations, where the coupling constant~$c$ is a regularization parameter which depends on the details of the regularization.
 We point out that in the continuum limit, the classical field equations were obtained in a completely different way (see~\cite[Sections~3.7, 4.8 and~5.4]{cfs}).
 The main difference is that in the continuum limit, one analyzes the EL equations of the causal action, whereas here we compute the Lagrangian and vary the classical potentials.
 It is remarkable that the results of both procedures give the same structural results.
 However, in order to get complete agreement, the coupling constant~$c$ in~\eqref{maxwell1} must coincide with the coupling constant as computed in~\cite{cfs}.
 This poses a condition on the regularization.

-We remark that contributions away from the diagonal~$x=y$ can be compensated by nonlocal transformations as described in~\cite[Section~3.10]{cfs}.
+We remark that contributions away from the diagonal~$x=y$ can be compensated by nonlocal potentials (i.e., potentials of the form of an integral operator) as described in~\cite[Section~3.10]{cfs}.

-\subsection{The Contributions $\sim \delta^{-4} \cdot (F^2+T)$}
+\subsection{The contributions $\boldsymbol{{\sim} \delta^{-4} \cdot \big(F^2+T\big)}$}

-We next consider the contributions where one of the brackets in~\eqref{notation} contains the contribution~$\sim \delta^{-4}$ given in~\eqref{d4}, whereas the other bracket involves contributions by the energy-momentum tensor as computed in~\cite[Section~4.5]{cfs}.
+We next consider the contributions where one of the brackets in~\eqref{notation} contains the contribution~${\sim} \delta^{-4}$ given in~\eqref{d4}, whereas the other bracket involves contributions by the energy-momentum tensor as computed in~\cite[Section~4.5]{cfs}.
 Keeping in mind that there are also corresponding curvature terms (also computed in~\cite[Section~4.5]{cfs}), the contribution can be written as

 where~$T_{ij}[\psi]$ and~$T_{ij}[A]$ are the energy-momentum tensors of the Dirac and Maxwell fields, respectively.
 This contribution vanishes if the Einstein equations hold.
 Exactly as explained in Section~\ref{secJJ} for the Maxwell equations, here the Einstein equations appear in a quite different way than in the analysis of the continuum limit.
 The fact that the coupling constants must coincide poses constraints on the regularization.